RetroReversing/retroReversing/pages/nes/NESDevkitHardware.md

 It is likely that developers who managed to get an official license from Nintendo were given some basic documentation about the hardware such as the memory map, PPU and APU.
 It would then be up to the developer to create their own development environment [^3].

-# Official Nintendo in-house development kit
+# Official Nintendo development kit
 Nintendo has been very secretive about how their official NES games were developed but there is some information coming from a Japanese childrens book of all places and kindly translated by Chris Mcovell on his website.

 ## Programming Hardware